 A double pattern is one of the most commonly used technical structures.
 It can be found in the arsenal of any trader despite the level or experience.
-A double top makes it possible to enhance technical analysis no matter what you trade (stocks, currency pairs, or Forex).
+A double top makes it possible to enhance technical analysis no matter what you trade (stocks, currency pairs,).

 In this article, you will learn: